rinde/RinSim/pages/about/index.md

 folder: about
 ---

 RinSim is developed at [AgentWise](http://distrinet.cs.kuleuven.be/research/taskforces/agentwise) in the [imec-DistriNet group](http://distrinet.cs.kuleuven.be/) at the [Department of Computer Science, KU Leuven, Belgium](http://www.cs.kuleuven.be/).
-The lead developer is [Rinde van Lon](http://distrinet.cs.kuleuven.be/people/rinde).
-Valuable contributions were made by Bartosz Michalik and Robrecht Haesevoets.
+The simulator has been developed by [Rinde van Lon](http://rinde.nl) with the help of several [contributors](/about/contributors/).

 RinSim is used in both research and education.
-Several publications rely on RinSim for their experiments and RinSim is used in a course on multi-agent systems as a testbed for students.
+Several publications rely on RinSim for their experiments and RinSim is used at KU Leuven in a course on multi-agent systems as a testbed for students.

 ## How to cite RinSim